BookingBuddy.com Travel Newsletter

-Welcome to the latest issue of Perceptive Travel, the award-winning home of great travel stories, travel book reviews, and the latest notable world music CDs.
-Here's what we've got in store for you this time:
+Welcome to the January/February 2008 issue of online magazine Perceptive Travel, the home of great travel stories from book authors and the latest notable travel book and world music reviews.
+Here's what we've got in store for you:

 The author of Stalking the Wild Dik-Dik returns from an Antarctica cruise wondering if some places are better left to the luxury crowd or left alone completely.